To See or Not to See

 Of course, this just scratches the surface of the eyeglasses in the Bowers' collections.
 More interesting selections include: carved slit goggles created by the Inuit to prevent snow blindness, Civil War era sharpshooter glasses which are frosted everywhere but at their center to better allow the user to home in on a target, manual transition lenses pivoting on a hinge and a variety of modern-style glasses made by Christian Dior and others.
 There are as many types of glasses as there are faces to put them on.
 As we head into 2020, be sure to keep these different glasses in mind and in sight.

+Many thanks to Eugene DeMayo, O. D. for offering a correction on the clip on glasses featured in this post.
 Text and images may be under copyright.
 Please contact Collection Department for permission to use.
 References are available on request.
 Information subject to change upon further research.

 2002 North Main StreetSanta Ana, California 92706TEL: 714.567.3600